-The day-to-day management of all aspects of the school's work, including provision for educational needs.
+The Headteacher is responsible for the day-to-day management of all aspects of the school's work, including provision for educational needs.

-- Keeping the Local Governing Body (LGB) informed of all developments with regard to SEND. - Informing parents of the fact that SEND provision has been made for their child.
+- Keeping ELT informed of all developments with regard to SEND. - Informing parents of the fact that SEND provision has been made for their child.